 Editor’s Bottom Line of Jive Communications

 Jive has made a name for itself providing services for enterprise businesses and large government organizations.
-Their awards and clients page includes a dozen financial planning or insurance companies, half a dozen nationwide chains that focus on fitness and wellness, and a number of school districts and county seats.
+Their awards and clients page includes a dozen financial planning or insurance companies, half a dozen nationwide chains that focus on fitness and wellness, and several school districts and county seats.
 And, of course, their biggest names have to be Panasonic and Ford.
 Some of the largest and most geographically-separated offices can stay in touch as easily as if they were down the hall from each other.
-At the largest tiers, Jive really becomes a bargain.
+At the largest tiers, Jive becomes a bargain.
 All tiers get the same features, so scaling up is easy.
 Jive also gives discounted and free phones, so you can keep the startup costs (CAPEX) down.

 One of Jive’s biggest selling points is the visual dial plan, so let me explain exactly what this means.
 The auto-attendant, sometimes called a virtual receptionist or a phone tree, routes all the calls to the correct extension.
-A poorly planned dial plan is a nightmare for the caller, so it’s important that the dial plan is easy to understand.
-Many VoIP providers set the dial plan with drop down menus or some other text-based plan.
+A poorly planned dial plan is a nightmare for the caller, so the dial plan must be easy to understand.
+Many VoIP providers set the dial plan with drop-down menus or some other text-based plan.
 With a visual plan, you drop an icon of the person you want to connect to, or the next set of options.
 From there, it’s as easy as playing connect-the-dots; you can have multiple pathways to the same extension, have a dial plan that doubles back to another point in the chain, and so on.
 The visual dial plan gives you as many options as you want, but doesn’t give you so many options that you get overwhelmed.
 If at any point you need to change or delete an extension or level of options, it’s as easy as a mouse click.

 A few more things related to the auto-attendant: You can record as many levels of the auto-attendant as you want; you can record a greeting for each level of the auto-attendant; you can set certain numbers to never hear the auto-attendant and reach the person they want directly every time they call (eliminating the need to have more than one DID number); because you can record a message for level, you can have a message that answers the most frequent questions (e.g., hours and directions) and save your workers time; you can set the auto-attendant to answer the call before your own phone rings.